Yixing Teapot

 7843

-Authentic Yixing teapot in the classic flat Xu Bian shape with strainer holes at the spout, handcrafted at the renowned Zisha Factory #1 from precious Qing Hui Zi Ni dark purple clay from Huang Long Shan, aka "Yellow Dragon Mountain".
+Authentic Zisha teapot in the flat Xu Bian shape with strainer holes at the spout, handcrafted in Yixing, Jiangsu province, from precious Qing Hui Zi Ni dark purple clay from Huang Long Shan, aka "Yellow Dragon Mountain".
 Recommended for brewing roasted Oolong, Pu Erh and black teas.

 Item Yixing Teapot